| |

 aggressive stretching of muscles that have been immobilized in a splint

 or cast.
-Connective tissues lose their tensile strength after periods of immobilization.
+Connective tissues lose their tensile strength after periods

 - Stretching